vietcodecamp/vietcode2017/lecture_notes/lesson_5.md

         soucet_velikosti_bot += float(vstup))
         pocet_studentu += 1
 prumer = soucet_velikosti_bot / pocet_studentu
-print("Průměrná velikost bot je {}".format(prumer))
+print("Průměrná velikost bot je " + prumer
 ```

 # Extra
 * This lesson would be suitable for a programmer interview task (ideally coded by the lecturers).
-Most programmer inteviews are on data structures such as trees and maps which are covered during the first semester at University.
+Most programmer interviews are on data structures such as trees and maps which are covered during the first semester at University.
 These questions are from actual interviews.
 Sadly, the more interesting ones involve objects.
 * A programmer interview has 1 to 3 tasks.
 You solve the task while commenting on it.
 Afterwards, you discuss the time complexity with your interviewer.
 Finally, you can ask the interviewer questions about the company.
 The whole process takes roughly an hour.

 ## Anagramy